XelorR/tic-tac-toe/README.md

 Because I am too lazy and this implementation is enough anyway

-- AI (currently implemeted as random choice, feel free to replace function with something better)
+- AI (currently implemeted as random choice, feel free to replace function with algo of your choice)
 - IndexError handling

 ## Initial implementation plan